Nextiva / Blog / Customer Experience

 Part of your extended interaction times could be time spent transferring customers to the correct department.
 This overhead can add unnecessary minutes to the average handling time of your customer.

-A big part of optimizing AHT involves streamlining information access and workflows to improve first-call resolution rates.
+A big part of optimizing AHT involves streamlining information access and workflows to improve first-call resolution time.

 While it’s easy to blame a customer for not selecting the right option, tools like interactive voice response (IVR) help customers pick the right option and remove unneeded call transfers.